Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

   - What is it - not exactly clear, the priests of hades

 ## Sacrifices
+The crowd gathers to watch the grand ceremony to the gods.
+Priests from every temple in the city are present front and center.
+Many animals are sacrificed by every major Olympian's priests, and a ceremonial fire burns brightly as it consumes the meat.
+The final offering is for Athena - the guardian of the city.
+A huge bull covered in oils and flowers is rolled out, bound.
+He is lifted on to a large stone platform.
-As Penelope is sacrificing the bull, dagger in hand, about to strike, a magical veil is pulled and suddenly it is revealed that Chara, gagged and bound, is actually on the table, not the bull.
+As Penelope is pulling up the dagger to sacrifice the bull, dagger in hand, about to strike, a magical veil is pulled and suddenly it is revealed that Chara, gagged and bound, is actually on the table, not the bull.
-Lysander, seeming a little too smug at the situation, calls guards for her arrest "Athenians, look at what this vile woman has done!
-Human sacrifice! she and her evil practices are what's causing this cold!"
+Lysander, seeming a little too smug at the situation, stands and addresses the crowd:
+"Athenians, look at what this vile woman has done!
+Human sacrifice! she and her evil practices are what's causing this famine and cold!
+Guards, Arrest her!"
 Lysander calls in three guards to have her arrested.

 - Will the players prevent this from happening?